nliaquin/linux-guides/dwm_installation.md

 > sudo apt install lightdm

 On Arch distros, you'll want
-> sudo pacman -S xorg xorg-xinit lightdm lightdm-gtk-greeter
+> sudo pacman -S xorg xorg-xinit lightdm lightdm-gtk-greeter lightdm-gtk-greeter

+Also, enable lightdm with systemd:
+> sudo systemctl enable lightdm

 We don't really have to navigate anywhere to do this next part, you can simply run the following command:
 > sudo vim /usr/share/xsessions/dwm.desktop